Treadgold/AudioBoost/README.md

 the input gain for the gain section, and the threshold and ratio for the compressor are now controlled by sliders in a pop up window.

+### Features

 There is an enable/disable button in the pop up window that allows you to turn the extension on and off.

+There is a VU meter to see the audio levels.

+The Gain controls amount of gain applied after the compressor You can set this to 0

+The Threshold determnines the volume levels above which the compressor will affect.
+All the way to the right and the compressor will do the least.
+All the way to the left and the compressor will do the most.
+Somewhere about -20 is a good place to start.

+Ratio is how much the compressor "compresses" the audio.
+To make everything the same volume, increase the ratio above 10.
+For a subtle effect, set the ratio to a low setting like 2 or 3.

+### Install Instruction

 If you would like to run this plugin, clone the contents to a directory on your machine.